hjudgesac/JouleS4Public/prepare_for_activation/prepare_for_activation.md

 SAP Applications for which Joule is being setup for must be integrated with SAP Cloud Identity Services using the same domain.
 SAP Cloud Identity Services can use ondemand.com or cloud.sap domain hence it's important that apps that will use the same Joule instance have consistency on domain used to integrate with SAP Cloud Identity Services.
 If that's not the case in your environment, then it's not possible to use a single Joule instance that works across different SAP applications.

 Furthermore, if your SAP Cloud Identity Authentication is setup to use a Corporate Identity Provider, all of your apps must be configured to use the same Corporate Identity Provider.
-For example, if you are planning to run the booster for SAP SuccessFactors and SAP S/4HANA Cloud, the conditional authenticaton settings for both of these apps in SAP Cloud Identity Authenticaton Service should be setup the same way.
+For example, if you are planning to run the booster for SAP SuccessFactors and SAP S/4HANA Cloud Public Edition, the conditional authenticaton settings for both of these apps in SAP Cloud Identity Authenticaton Service should be setup the same way.
 If that's not the case in your environment, then it's not possible to use a single Joule instance that works across different SAP applications.
-The screenshot below depicts a scenario where SuccessFactors is configured to use MS Entra ID while S/4HANA Cloud is setup to use OKTA.
+The screenshot below depicts a scenario where SuccessFactors is configured to use MS Entra ID while SAP S/4HANA Cloud Public Edition is setup to use OKTA.
 In this scenario, the applicaitions conditional auth settings do not match, hence unified Joule instance can't be used.</br>
 ![Preparation](8.jpg)

 ## 5. Validate Identity Federation Settings in SAP Cloud Identity Services